arcanemachine/local_file_cacher/README.md

 ## Project overview

-The code in this module works on specific "application contexts" and "cache subdirectory paths".
+The code in this module works on specific "application contexts" and "file cache subdirectory paths".

-The cache directory path is determined by joining three values together:
+The file cache directory path is determined by joining three values together:

 - The base directory path for the entire file cache (e.g. `"/tmp"`).
   - This value can be modified in the runtime application config (i.e. in `config/runtime.exs`):